swapUniba/ClayRS/docs/mkdocs/docs/first_steps/quickstart.md

 import clayrs.content_analyzer as ca
 ```

-First let's point to the source containing raw information to process
+Then, let's point to the source containing raw information to process
 ```python
 raw_source = ca.JSONFile('items_info.json')
 ```

-Then let's start building the configuration for the items
+We can now start building the configuration for the items

 !!! info